Skip to Content

 Can You Bring an Iron on a Cruise?

-You cannot bring an iron on a cruise.
+You can’t bring an iron on a cruise.
 Irons are banned on cruises because they pose a safety risk and if you do try to bring one on board with you this will be confiscated.

 All luggage is scanned on cruise ships to look for things like alcohol or dangerous items.